 Holy Resurrection Cathedral in Tokyo, known briefly as Nikorai-do (ニコライ堂) in Japan, is the top cathedral of the Japanese Orthodox Church.

-Its church building is probably the largest Byzantine architecture in Japan.
+Its church building is the largest Byzantine-style architecture in Japan.
 It was built in 1891 and survived the 1923 earthquake and WWII, though heavily damaged by the earthquake.
 This construction is in pure European-style designed by European architects so it may not be what you expect to see here in Japan if you are a foreign visitor, but this place is also within a few minutes' walk from JR Ochanomizu Station so I decided to mention it a little.